birchb1024/frangipanni/README.md

 <img src="frangipanni.jpg" alt="A Tree" width="200" align="right">

 The program reads each line on the standard input in turn.
-It breaks the line into tokens, then adds the sequence of tokens into a tree structure which is printed as indented lines, or JSON formats.
+It breaks the line into tokens, then adds the sequence of tokens into a tree structure which is printed as indented lines or JSON formats.

 Options control where the line is broken into tokens, and output considerations.